souadmaniani/ft_containers/2-utils.md

 - use case: (https://www.mashen.zone/thread-3676500.htm)

 - In C++ an lvalue is something that points to a specific memory location.
 On the other hand, a rvalue is something that doesn't point anywhere.
 In general, rvalues are temporary and short lived, while lvalues live a longer life since they exist as variables.
 It's also fun to think of lvalues as containers and rvalues as things contained in the containers.
 Without a container, they would expire.
+- use of refrence in copy constructor https://www.quora.com/Why-does-an-object-pass-by-reference-to-a-copy-constructor-in-C++